How Tall Do You Need To Be To Dunk?

 Let’s say a player is 5’5 and has a standing reach of 7 feet and 5 inches.

-You will need to jump 31 inches to even touch the rim with your fingertips…
+You must jump 31 inches to even touch the basketball rim with your fingertips…

-This means you will need to jump around 37 inches to dunk; having this type of vertical will have you in the company of top-tier athletes.
+This means you will need to jump around 37 inches to dunk; having this vertical will have you in the company of top-tier athletes.

-The NBA has some players who have incredibly high verticals, and some players even have a 40+ inch vertical.
+The NBA has some players with incredibly high verticals; some even have a 40+ inch vertical.

 These NBA players can put on a show every night by dunking when they step on the court.

-Players that are popular such as Spud Webb and Nate Robinson have extremely impressive verticals and are considered some of the best dunkers under 6 feet.
+Popular players like Nate Robinson and Spud Webb have extremely impressive verticals and are considered some of the best dunkers under 6 feet.

 Robinson won the contest three times, while Webb won 1 time.